Genetic studies of Jews: Lembas

 The Lemba clans are scattered among the Bantu-speaking tribes in Zimbabwe and northern South Africa.
 Their oral tradition traces the origin of the Jewish Lembas to Sana'a in Yemen.
-Some practices seem reminiscent of Jewish practices (e.g. circumcision, food laws).
+Some practices seem reminiscent of Jewish practices (e.g. circumcision, and food laws).
 Two studies have attempted to determine the paternal origin of these tribes.
 The first by A. Spurdle and T. Jenkins dates from 1996 and suggests that more than half of Lembas tested carry paternal lineages of Semitic origin.
 The second study by Mark G. Thomas et al. dates from 2000 and also suggests that part of Lembas have a Semitic origin that can come from a mixture of Arabs and Jews.
-In addition, the authors show that clans Lemba (Buba clan) has a large proportion of the former CMH.
+In addition, the authors show that one of the Lemba clans (the Buba clan) has a large proportion of the former CMH.

-Recent research published in the South African Medical Journal studied Y-Chromosomes variations in two groups of Lemba, one South African and the other Zimbabwean (the Remba).
+Recent research published in the South African Medical Journal studied Y-Chromosome variations in two groups of Lemba, one South African and the other Zimbabwean (the Remba).
 It concluded that "While it was not possible to trace unequivocally the origins of the non-African Y chromosomes in the Lemba and Remba, this study does not support the earlier claims of their Jewish genetic heritage."
 The researcher suggested "a stronger link with Middle Eastern populations, probably the result of trade activity in the Indian Ocean."

 Inhabitants of Spain, Portugal, and Ibero-America

 According to a 2008 study by Adams and colleagues the inhabitants of the Iberian Peninsula (Spain and Portugal) have an average of 20% Sephardi Jewish ancestry, with significant geographical variations ranging from 0% on Menorca to 36.3% in southern Portugal.
-According to the authors, part of this admixture might also be of Neolithic, Phoenician or Arab-Syrian origin.
+According to the authors, part of this admixture might also be of Neolithic, Phoenician, or Arab-Syrian origin.

-Modern day Ibero-American populations have also shown varying degrees of Sephardic Jewish ancestry: New Christian converso Iberian settler ancestors of Sephardic Jewish origin.
+Modern-day Ibero-American populations have also shown varying degrees of Sephardic Jewish ancestry: New Christian converso Iberian settler ancestors of Sephardic Jewish origin.
 Ibero-Americans are largely the result of admixture between immigrants from Iberia, indigenous peoples of the Americas, and sub-Saharan African slaves, as well as other Europeans and other immigrants.
 An individual's specific mixture depends on their family genealogy; a significant proportion of immigrants from Iberia (Spain and Portugal) hid their Sephardic Jewish origin.

 Researchers analyzed "two well-established communities in Colorado (33 unrelated individuals) and Ecuador (20 unrelated individuals) with a measurable prevalence of the BRCA1 c.185delAG and the GHR c.E180 mutations, respectively [...] thought to have been brought to these communities by Sephardic Jewish progenitors. [...]
-When examining the presumed European component of these two communities, we demonstrate enrichment for Sephardic Jewish ancestry not only for these mutations, but also for other segments as well. [...]
+When examining the presumed European component of these two communities, we demonstrate enrichment for Sephardic Jewish ancestry not only for these mutations but also for other segments as well. [...]
 These findings are consistent with historical accounts of Jewish migration from the realms that comprise modern Spain and Portugal during the Age of Discovery.
-More importantly, they provide a rationale for the occurrence of mutations typically associated with the Jewish Diaspora in Latin American communities."
+More importantly, they provide a rationale for the occurrence of mutations typically associated with the Jewish diaspora in Latin American communities."